-A system of differential equations (DDEs) with constant delays has the following form:
+A system of differential equations with constant delays has the form:

 Here, t is the independent variable, y is a column vector of dependent variables, and y ′ represents the first derivative of y with respect to t.
 The delays, τ1,…,τk, are positive constants.

-formulas are implicit for step sizes bigger than the delays.
-When y(t)
+implicit for step sizes bigger than the delays.
+When

-is smooth enough to justify steps this big, the implicit formulas
+y(t) is smooth enough to justify steps this big, the

-the size of the residual of a natural interpolant.
-It uses iteration
+controls the size of the residual of a natural interpolant.
+It uses iteration to take steps

 Delay differential equations of neutral type involve delays in y ′ as well as y: